ErwinRieger/ddprint-test-gcode/README.rst

 Gcode test files to test ddPrint's parser and path-planner.

+Gcode is not intended to be really printed - don't try to print them.

 Used with the *ddprint <pre>* command or with the ddPrint *parserTest.sh* script.

 For example: